-CommVault today launched the latest version of its backup and data management application, Simpana 10, with a graphical workflow automation process, global data deduplication and self-service restores from mobile
+CommVault today launched the latest version of its backup and data management application, Simpana 10, with a graphical workflow automation process, global data deduplication and self-service restores from mobile devices.

 Other new features and improvements include: